Antarctica Marathon: History

 Thom Gilligan, Founder and CEO of Marathon Tours & Travel, organized the first race in 1995.
 In 2001, safety concerns prevented the zodiac boats from transporting race participants from the ship to the shore.
 The marathon was held by running 442 laps around Deck 6 of the ship.
-The 22nd running of the Antarctica Marathon & Half-Marathon® took place in January and February of 2022.
+The 22nd running of the Antarctica Marathon & Half-Marathon® took place in January and February 2022.

-Other Marathons in Antarctica
+Other marathons in Antarctica

 McMurdo Marathon

 The first marathon held in Antarctica may have been near the American research base, McMurdo Station, in January 1995.
 The annual marathon is free and is open to employees and grantees of the United States Antarctic Program, United States Air Force personnel on duty at McMurdo Station, as well as Kiwis from New Zealand's nearby research station, Scott Base.
 Many participants run the full marathon.
 However, a half marathon option is available.
 Some participants elect to ski the course.
 In January 2015, McMurdo Station hosted possibly the first known Ultra Marathon over 30 mi on the continent.